ember-cli/ember-try/README.md

         devDependencies: {
           'ember-data': '2.3.0',

-          // you can remove any package by marking `undefined` 'some-optional-package': undefined
+          // you can remove any package by marking `null` 'some-optional-package': null
         }
       },
       bower: {